leewang0/RedisSessionProvider/README.md

 detailed exception messages if anything is going wrong at the serialization level.
 Hopefully (and likely) you won't need it.
 Personally, I had to log all serializations once upon a time because of a legacy code block storing DataTable instances in Session.
 Don't do that, they aren't meant to be serialized easily, though we do have a workaround in place to handle it within RedisJSONSerializer.
-But much don't do it.
+But please don't do it.

 #### RedisSessionConfig additional properties

 	RedisSessionConfig.SessionExceptionLoggingDel

-This lambda function is used in the top-level RedisSessionProvider.RedisSessionStateStoreProvider class to log all exceptions that slip through after serialization, or for other causes.
+This lambda function is used in the top-level RedisSessionProvider.RedisSessionStateStoreProvider class to log all exceptions that bubble up through all the other classes.
 If something is just not working, adding this method may help you pinpoint the issue.

 	RedisSessionConfig.RedisKeyFromSessionIdDel